 4 A Chronicle contains expert knowledge and examples that constitute evidence for use in industry-specific proposals and submissions to government.

-5 A Chronicle provides tangible added value for event sponsors through demonstrating their commitment to a topic area, region or industry.
+5 A Chronicle provides tangible value-add for event sponsors through demonstrating their commitment to a topic area, region or industry.
+They may use the resource as a gift for their clients, or as a tool for informing their employees.

 Organisational History Chronicles